Moab, Utah in a Jeep: Renting Is Easy. The Trails May Not Be.

 Link: Chicken Corners

 Take in some awe-inspiring views, featuring the twin arch at Bull Canyon—Gemini Bridges.
 To view the bridges, see Bull Canyon, Trail #19.
 You must be close to them and look down to see the bridges.
 This trail was once a rocky road was has been tamed with a rock grinder.
 You need a Jeep or other 4×4 vehicle for this trail.

 Time and Distance: 13.4 miles and takes 2-3 hours.
 Add more time if going as a group.

-Time and Distance: Round trip back to the start, including the overlook, takes 5-6 hours.
+Time and Distance: 10.6 miles and takes about 2 hours.
 Add more time if going as a group.

 Utah Jeep Rentals—To Bring You to the Backcountry of Utah

-We’re open 24/7, and you can get your Jeep at our Salt Lake City, Utah location or we can meet you at the Heber City or SLC Airport.
-On your arrival, we’ll have updated weather information and detailed 4X4 maps.
+We’re open 7am – 8pm, but late night airport pickups are available upon request, and you can get your Jeep at our Salt Lake City, Utah location or we can meet you at the Heber City or SLC Airport.
 Call AWD Rentals, and we’ll reserve your four-wheel drive rental Jeep today: 801-895-2800